zoff99/ToxAndroidRefImpl/faq.md

 # What are the circles next to a contact?

-There are two circles next to a contact, see
+There are 3 circles on the contact item, see

 ![Example Trifa Contact List](./doc/trifa-contact-list.png)